 Ancient mythology has always had a fascination with Hybrids.
-They were imaginary creatures made up of body parts from different animals.
-The following picture is a good example of this definition.
+In ancient mythology, there were imaginary creatures made up of body parts from many different animals.
+The following picture is a good example of a hybrid.
 It shows you an Assyrian Shadu with the body of a bull, a set of wings and a human head.
-All these different parts were believed to come together to create a being with special powers.
+It was believed that the combination of all of these different parts created a being with special powers.

 If we transfer the same definition to the treatment of heart disease, a hybrid cardiac procedure is a combination of open heart surgery techniques and catheter-based intervention such as coronary angioplasties and stents to create a minimally invasive coronary bypass solution for our patients.